ccarrero-sf/cortex_agents_rbac/README.md

 Next we are going to split the content of the PDF file into chunks with some overlaps to make sure information and context are not lost.
 You can read more about token limits and text splitting in the [Cortex Search Documentation ](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-search/cortex-search-overview)

 Create the table that will be used by Cortex Search Service as a Tool for Cortex Agents in order to retrieve information from PDF and JPEG files.
-Note we are addig a USER_ROLE column that we are going to use to filter who can get access to that information:
+Note we are adding a USER_ROLE column that we are going to use to filter who can get access to that information:

 ```SQL
 create or replace TABLE DOCS_CHUNKS_TABLE (